survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ## Setting Up Webpack Configuration

 We'll need to tell webpack how to deal with the assets we just set up.
-For this purpose we'll develop a *webpack.config.js* file.
+For this purpose, we'll develop a *webpack.config.js* file.
 Webpack and its development server will be able to discover this file through convention.

 To keep things simple to maintain, we'll be using [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) to generate an *index.html* for our application. *html-webpack-plugin* wires up the generated assets with it.
 Install it to the project: